neoblackxt/MIUIAnesthetist/README.md

 Prevent MI Market from hijacking Google Play on MIUI China ROMs.

+Remove limit for third-party launcher on MIUI China ROMs.Thanks to tianma8023@github [FuckMiui](https://github.com/neoblackxt/FuckMiui)

+Allow users to use Security - Manage apps to disable system apps.

 ## USAGE
 Install and enable this Xposed module then reboot.